Arch Linux: Arch User Repository (AUR)

+Package Maintainers, official Arch Linux staff, are charged with "keeping the AUR in working order".
+They maintain popular packages, communicate with and send patches to developers of packaged software, screen PKGBUILDs for malware, and vote on administrative matters.

 Reproducible builds

 Arch Linux is working on making all official packages reproducible.
 This means that when a package is rebuilt in a different environment it should be bit-by-bit identical.
 This allows users and researchers to verify the integrity of the packages found in the official repository.
 The status of this effort can be monitored on the dedicated status page.

 Derivatives and other products

 The Arch Linux wiki maintains its own list of Arch-based distributions.

 There are several projects working on porting the Arch Linux ideas and tools to other kernels, including PacBSD (formerly ArchBSD) and Arch Hurd, which are based on the FreeBSD and GNU Hurd kernels, respectively.
 There is also the Arch Linux ARM project, which aims to port Arch Linux to ARM-based devices, including the Raspberry Pi, as well as the Arch Linux 32 project, which continued support for systems with 32-bit only CPUs after the mainline Arch Linux project dropped support for the architecture in November 2017.

+Artix Linux is based on Arch, and avoids using systemd.
+Instead, users can choose alternatives like OpenRC, runit, s6, and dinit.

+Manjaro is an Arch-based distro designed to be easy to use.
+Unlike vanilla Arch, Manjaro is designed with both beginners and experienced users in mind.

+EndeavourOS is a terminal-centric distro based on Arch, and the successor of the discontinued Antergos.

+Garuda Linux is a gamer-focused distro based on Arch.

 SteamOS 3.0, the version of SteamOS used in the Steam Deck by Valve, is based on Arch Linux.

+CachyOS is a Linux distribution based on Arch Linux with changes and optimizations intended to improve performance on newer hardware, prioritizing gaming, among other tasks.
+As of March 2026, CachyOS is the most popular desktop distro on ProtonDB, overtaking Arch Linux.